 Jehan Tabourot (1520–1595) was born in Dijon, eastern France, into a distinguished family.
 The son of lawyer Stephen Tabourot, Jehan studied at ecclesiastical schools in Paris and Poitiers and was awarded a Licentiate (a degree below a PhD) of Laws.
 After being ordained a Roman Catholic priest, from 1542 Jehan served the Cathedral of Saint Mammes in Langres for the rest of his life, becoming a canon in 1545.
 He also served as an ecclesiastical judge, ruling on matters of church law, and as vicar general, the bishop’s deputy with executive power in the Diocese of Langres.

 Late in life, Jehan wrote a dance manual, Orchésographie.
 The title is Tabourot’s own portmanteau: orchésis, the art of dance, and graphie, writing.
 His certificate of publication is dated 22nd November 1588, his book published in the next year.
-We know that at the time the certificate was granted that the book was incomplete as the author was born in 1520 and in the text he refers to himself being 69 years old.
+The author was born in 1520 and in the text he refers to himself being 69 years old, which suggests that at the time the certificate was granted the book was not yet complete.
 The name of the author on the cover was his, but presented anagrammatically: Jehan Tabourot became Thoinot Arbeau.
 (For any anagram enthusiasts, this works because at the time i also stood for j, thus Jehan or Iehan.)
-His plan was to write a follow-up volume, as the final paragraph states: “I look forward to giving you the melodies and movements of a number of ballets [i.e. dances] and masquerades produced in this town [Langres], which shall be dealt with in a second treatise at our earliest leisure.”
-It was not to be: Jehan lived only 6 years beyond the publication of Orchésographie, with the next volume not written.
+His plan was to write a follow-up volume, as the final paragraph of the book states: “I look forward to giving you the melodies and movements of a number of ballets [i.e. dances] and masquerades produced in this town [Langres], which shall be dealt with in a second treatise at our earliest leisure.”
+It was not to be: Jehan lived only 6 years beyond the publication of Orchésographie, with the next volume unwritten.

 If the introductory dedication is to be believed, Orchésographie was thought unfit for publication by its author.
 The dedication, written under the name “Jehan des Preyz”, states that the manuscript was found as “discarded and unsorted papers which I gathered up long since by Thoinot Arbeau of Langres, my first tutor … I have printed them in their entirety to offer you despite the fact that the said Sieur Arbeau forbade me to do so, saying that such things as he had scribbled merely to kill time did not merit printing”.
 This is not a credible story.
 The orderliness of the book is anything but “discarded and unsorted”; Jehan des Preyz had not “gathered up [the papers] long since” because the book was published when Tabourot was 69 and he makes reference to being just that age; his passion shows that he had certainly not written it “merely to kill time”; and no author who truly thinks his work is worthless plans to write a second volume.
 The introduction is a fantasy, an example of the renaissance literary trope of feigned humility.
 In all likelihood, Jehan des Preyz is another pseudonym for Jehan Tabourot.